Øredev 2012 - Day 1

 Christian Johansen – Pure, Functional Javascript

-This was a stuffed session, where Christian started with the difference between a function declaration and a functional expression, then went into crazy stunts to optimize hard-to-read JavaScript and convert it into compact, function-based code.
+This was a stuffed session, where Christian started with the difference between a function declaration and a functional expression, then went all in to convert hard-to-read JavaScript into compact, optimized, functional code.

-In JavaScript, functions are first-class objects that can be passed around.
-This provides some powerful features.
-Functions can either have side effects, be pure functions (with no side-effects) or be high-order functions (that either return a function or takes a function as argument).
+JavaScript functions are first-class objects that can be passed around.
+Functions can have side effects, be pure functions (with no side-effects) or be high-order functions (that either return a function or takes a function as argument).

-Christian showed how to replace if-loops with array.forEach, transformations with array.map, reduce, method shortcuts etc. This part was a great fun and got my JavaScript nerve itching.
+, method shortcuts, etc. This part was great fun and got my JavaScript nerve itching.

 Glenn Block – Node.js in the Cloud with Windows Azure

-Another very interesting session with Glenn Block, where he demonstrated using Azure to host node.js.
-It was code focused and extremely inspiring.
+This was another very interesting session with Glenn Block, where he demonstrated using Azure to host node.js.
+This talk was code-focused and extremely inspiring.

-Glenn demonstrated new cli tools and the new HTML5 Azure Management Portal, as well as a service called “Backend as a Service”, which is a great solution for mobile or web apps that needs persistency of data etc. but do not want to develop a sophisticated backend.
+Glenn showed new CLI tools and the new HTML5 Azure Management Portal, as well as a service called “Backend as a Service”, which is a great solution for mobile or web apps that needs persistency of data etc. but do not want to develop a sophisticated backend.

-Azure Backend as a Service gives systems access to a great backend without writing a single line of code, although you can if you need to.
-With it, you can create apps from within the Management Portal or adjust already existing apps to use the service.
-Glenn then demoed how to do this in iOS.
+Azure Backend as a Service gives us access to a backend without having to write a single line of code.
+It can be used to create apps from the Management Portal, or adjust already existing apps to use the service.
+Glenn demoed how to do this for iOS.

 This session was really inspiring.
 Have a look at the video if you get a chance.